sherweb/budibase-azurestoragetable/README.md

-# Bb-ast-demo
+# Budibase Azure Storage Tables Plugin
-This is a readme for your new Budibase plugin.
+This plugin allows you to connect to Azure Storage Tables as a datasource.

 # Description
-Azure Storage Tables plugin to connect to the datasource demo
+Azure Storage Tables plugin to connect to the datasourc

 Find out more about [Budibase](https://github.com/Budibase/budibase).